71emj/compare/README.md

   .otherwise("nothing here")
   .onEnd((debug, result) => console.log(result)); // "case 1 is true"

-// the above can be break down to an even more concise structure by passing statements as variables
+// the above can be break down to an even more concise structure by passing expressions as variables
-// this pattern will effectively separate the evaluation process from definition (unlike switch or nested if/else) const statements = {
+// this pattern will effectively separate the evaluation process from definition (unlike switch or nested if/else) const expressions = {
   "one": "num1 < num2",
   "two": "num2 + num1 >= num3",
   "three": "num3 - num4 + num2 === 0",